varkeymjohn/secure-AI-HR-agent/README.md

 In the vulnerable version of this application, an AI agent reads candidate resumes (PDFs) and is granted direct, unsupervised access to high-impact HR tools, such as `terminate_employee`.

 An attacker can exploit this **Excessive Agency** by embedding hidden instructions (e.g., 1pt font size, white text) inside their submitted resume.
-When the backend PDF parser extracts this text, it is fed directly into the LLM[cite: 7].
-Because the LLM is overly trusting and lacks an execution boundary, it treats the attacker's hidden payload as a legitimate command, invoking the tool and autonomously modifying the live HR database without any human verification[cite: 7].
+When the backend PDF parser extracts this text, it is fed directly into the LLM.
+Because the LLM is overly trusting and lacks an execution boundary, it treats the attacker's hidden payload as a legitimate command, invoking the tool and autonomously modifying the live HR database without any human verification.

 ## 🛡️ The Defense: Human-in-the-Loop & Honeypot Pattern